craigkj/dotfiles/README.md

 This started by forking https://github.com/holman/dotfiles, adding prezto (https://github.com/sorin-ionescu/prezto) and bits and pieces from elsewhere, including https://github.com/paulirish/dotfiles.

 Zach Holman wrote a blog post on dotfiles, its well [worth a read](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+It is well worth spending some time on your dotfiles, learning a bit about how the tools work and how they can make your developer experience more pleasant.
+You will thank yourself the next time you pick up a new machine!

 ## topical